mikr13/system-design-interview/README.md

 A blob (binary large object) store handles unstructured data.
 Key factors:

-* **Storage**: Efficient storage for large files, such as images, videos, and backups.
+* Storage: Efficient storage for large files, such as images, videos, and backups.
-* **Scalability**: Support for scaling storage as data volumes grow.
+* Scalability: Support for scaling storage as data volumes grow.
-* **Metadata**: Associating metadata with each blob to improve organization and retrieval.
+* Metadata: Associating metadata with each blob to improve organization and retrieval.
-* **Access control**: Ensuring secure access to stored blobs, including public/private ACLs.
+* Access control: Ensuring secure access to stored blobs, including public/private ACLs.
-* **Versioning**: Tracking changes to blobs and maintaining previous versions if needed.
+* Versioning: Tracking changes to blobs and maintaining previous versions if needed.

 ---